igorambrozini/igorambrozini/README.md

 🔧 **What I do:**
 - Develop predictive models using Python and deep learning to anticipate equipment failures and extend asset life.
-- Automate data pipelines (ETL/ELT) and deploy scalable solutions using tools like Databricks, Docker, and MLflow.
+- Automate data pipelines (ETL) and deploy AI on-premisse solutions using tools like Docker and Airflow.
 - Analyze time series and maintenance data to uncover hidden patterns and inform proactive decisions.
 - Collaborate with international teams to deliver AI-powered solutions for industrial processes across Latin America.